 - Design: Develop goals, objectives and outcomes, analyze available resources, determine age- and audience-appropriate content, outline the steps of instruction.
 Practice design of formal and non-formal programs.
 Apply these concepts to the design of exhibits and graphics.

 - Development: Develop the program content using a variety of resources and media.
 Determine effective uses of distance learning technology including Web-based education.
 Examine the messages we convey and what we know about the messages zoo and aquarium visitors take away.
 Explore the benefits and challenges to working with program and contact animals.

 - Implementation: Discuss a variety of program implementation and marketing strategies in the breadth of zoo and aquarium programming including fee-generating programs, school programs, teacher training outreach and youth programs.

 - Evaluation: Learn and practice formative and summative evaluation techniques for education programs, exhibits and graphics.

 - Topics and activities in this area are designed to help education professionals establish and maintain effective working relationships with staff in other departments, plan for future program expansion, obtain and manage financial resources, explore their role within their organization, and become actively involved in AZA activities.
 Topics and activities include:

 Informal lunch discussions with staff from other AZA disciplines

 Area 3: Conservation

 - Topics in this area will provide educators with opportunities to examine case studies of institutional, community and collaborative conservation education initiatives at zoos and aquariums.
 Sessions on in situ conservation education will explore working locally and internationally through SSPs, TAGs and CAPs.
-With a representative of the U.S. Fish & Wildlife Service, we'll discuss how to implement regional conservation education projects.
+We'll discuss how to implement regional conservation education projects.
 Informal lunch discussions will provide opportunities for exchange of information with field researchers.

 Brian Davis, Director of Guest Programs and Education - Georgia Aquarium